Main Concepts and Settings

 A project is a specific product or service that your team should deliver.
 This may be a one–time project or ongoing work aimed at improving an existing product.

-The project contains a list of user stories and issues.
-They can come from your customers, employees, buyers, your website visitors and other interested parties who are somehow connected with this product.
+A project contains a list of user stories and issues.
+They are produced by your customers, employees, your website visitors and other stakeholders.

-Execution (delivery) of the project is carried out iteratively and incrementally, that is, delivered in parts at regular intervals (sprints).
-At the same time, each new iteration carries an increment of the product—a tangible and valuable result for the customer and interested parties.
-It can be an implementation of a new function that can be already used, or development of a prototype and so on.
+Execution (delivery) of the project is carried out iteratively and incrementally.
+It means that it is delivered in parts at regular intervals (sprints).
+At the same time, each new iteration carries an increment of the product—a tangible and valuable outcome for the customer and stakeholders.
+It can be a new feature that can be already used, or a prototype and so on.

 - Project prefix (2) (or the project key) is a character–letter code that will be assigned to each issue, which allows you to identify which project it belongs to.

-Attention!
-This field must be unique—there cannot be 2 projects with the same key.
+Please note that: This field must be unique—there cannot be 2 projects with the same key.

-- Workflow (4)—a set of stages that the issue goes through in your project before being considered completed.
-By default, there are 2 workflows in the system: standard and simplified.
-Read more about them below.
+- Workflow (4)—a set of stages that the issue goes through in your project before being considered complete.

-- Issue types (7) are the building blocks of any Flowlu project.
-An issue can be a story, an error, a task.
-Read more about them further.
+- Issue types (7) are the building blocks of any project.
+An issue can be a story, a bug, a task, a request.